Reflection maps: Introduction

 A fold map can be regarded as the composition of the graph of $H$, $x\mapsto (x,H(x))$, with the map $\omega\colon (\C^p,0)\to(\C^p,0)$, given by

+If $G$ is the group generated by the reflection with respect the hyperplane $\{y_n=0\}$, then $\omega$ maps a $G$-orbit to a point.
+Of course, the graph of $H$ is an embedding and composing with $\omega$ is what we mean by folding it by means of $G$.
+An example of fold map is the cusp $x\mapsto (x^2,x^3)$, obtained by folding the graph of the function $H(x)=x^3$, as in Figure \ref{figCuspAsFold}.

-Observe that $\omega$ maps to the same point any $y\in \C^p$ and its image by the map that changes the sign of the $n$-th coordinate, that is, the reflection with respect the hyperplane $\{y_n=0\}$.
-Therefore, a fold is obtained by taking the graph of $H$ and gluing the points lying on the same $G$-orbit, where $G$ is the group generated by $r$.
-Mond shows that the $\cA$-classification of fold maps is equivalent to the $\cK^T$-classification of $H$, already carried out by Arnol'd \cite{Arnold:1978}, where the $\cK^T$-equivalence is an adapted contact equivalence preserving the hyperplane $\{y=0\}$.
+Fold maps have been studied widely (see \cite{Wilkinson:1991} and \cite{Houston:1998}) and it follows from work of Whitney \cite{Whitney44TheSingularitiesOfSmooth, Whitney:1943} that all stable singular maps germs $f\colon (\C^n,0)\to (\C^{2n-1},0)$ are fold maps.
+Mond showed that the $\cA$-classification of fold maps is equivalent to the $\cK^T$-classification of $H$, already carried out by Arnol'd \cite{Arnold:1978}, where the $\cK^T$-equivalence is an adapted contact equivalence preserving the hyperplane $\{y=0\}$.
 In other words, the classes of $\cA$-equivalence of fold maps are related to the contact between the graph of $H$ and the hyperplane $\{y=0\}$.

-The next simplest family of reflection maps was introduced by Marar and Nu\~no Ballesteros, in the search of $\cA$-finite germs $(\C^2,0)\to(\C^3,0)$ of corank 2.
+The next family of reflection maps was introduced by Marar and Nu\~no Ballesteros \cite{MararNunoANoteOnFiniteDeterminacyForCorank2}, in the search of $\cA$-finite germs $(\C^2,0)\to(\C^3,0)$ of corank 2.

 \begin{definition} A \emph{double-fold map} is a germ $f\colon (\C^n,0)\to(\C^p,0)$ of the form

 for some $H\colon (\C^n,0)\to (\C^{p-n},0)$. \end{definition}